dotnet/AspNetCore.Docs/aspnetcore/blazor/components/render-modes.md

 Every component in a Blazor Web App adopts a *render mode* to determine the hosting model that it uses, where it's rendered, and whether or not it's interactive.

 The following table shows the available render modes for rendering Razor components in a Blazor Web App.
-To apply a render mode to a component use the `@rendermode` directive on the component instance or in the component's Razor markup.
+To apply a render mode to a component use the `@rendermode` directive on the component instance or on the component definition.
 Later in this article, examples are shown for each render mode scenario.

 Name | Description | Render location | Interactive
 ---- | ----------- | :-------------: | :---------: